SubtleDifference/SocialShare/README.md

 - Customizable themes and styles
 - Easy to generate custom HTML code
 - Compatible with Font Awesome, Bootstrap Icons, and Boxicons
+- Less than 10kb of JS and CSS combined

 ## Getting Started